freer4an/simple-bank/README.md

 ##

-This project helped a lot in understanding SQL at an advanced level, to understand how to write good tests on the database layer, to perform pagination and etc.
+This project helped a lot in understanding SQL at an advanced level, to understand how to write good tests on the database layer, to perform pagination, to work with gRPC, gRPC-gateway and etc.